Abdullah-Akmal/EDA-on-Aerofit-fitnes/README.md

 # Exploratory Data Analysis of Aerofit Treadmill Customer Data Using Python

 ## Problem Statement
-Aerofit, a fitness equipment manufacturer, seeks to better understand the demographic and behavioral characteristics of customers who purchase different treadmill models.
-The objective is to uncover patterns and correlations that can guide targeted marketing, improve product positioning, and prepare the data for future predictive modeling.
+Aerofit, a fitness equipment manufacturer, aims to understand the demographic and behavioral characteristics influencing customer purchases of treadmill models.
+With a structured dataset containing customer attributes such as age, gender, income, fitness level, and treadmill usage, the challenge lies in uncovering hidden patterns and correlations that impact product preference.
+This project performs comprehensive exploratory data analysis (EDA) to derive actionable insights, support targeted marketing strategies, improve product positioning, and prepare the dataset for future predictive modeling.

 ---